 Qualified person and quality control/quality assurance

-Mr. Pontius (CPG 11044), a qualified person as defined by National Instrument 43-101 -- Standards of Disclosure for Mineral Projects, has supervised the preparation of the scientific and technical information that forms the basis for this news release and has approved the disclosure herein.
-Mr. Pontius is not independent of Corvus, as he is the CEO and president, and holds common shares and incentive stock options.
+Jeffrey A. Pontius (CPG 11044), a qualified person as defined by National Instrument 43-101, has supervised the preparation of the scientific and technical information (other than the resource estimate) that form the basis for this news release and has approved the disclosure herein.
+Mr. Pontius is not independent of Corvus, as he is the chief executive officer, and holds common shares and incentive stock options.

-The work program at North Bullfrog was designed and supervised by Mark Reischman, Corvus Gold's Nevada exploration manager, who is responsible for all aspects of the work, including the quality control/quality assurance program.
+The work program at North Bullfrog was designed and supervised by Russell Myers (CPG 11433), president of Corvus, and Mark Reischman, Corvus Nevada's exploration manager, who are responsible for all aspects of the work, including the quality control/quality assurance program.
 On-site personnel at the project log and track all samples prior to sealing and shipping.
-Quality control is monitored by the insertion of blind certified standard reference materials and blanks into each sample shipment.
-All mineral resource sample shipments are sealed and shipped to American Assay Laboratories (AAL) in Reno, Nev., for preparation and assaying.
-AAL is independent of the company.
-AAL's quality system complies with the requirements for the international standards ISO (International Organization for Standardization) 9001:2000 and ISO 17025:1999.
+All sample shipments are sealed and shipped to ALS Chemex in Reno, Nev., for preparation and then on to ALS Chemex in Reno, Nev., or Vancouver, B.C., for assaying.
+ALS Chemex's quality system complies with the requirements for the International Standards ISO 9001:2000 and ISO 17025:1999.
 Analytical accuracy and precision are monitored by the analysis of reagent blanks, reference material and replicate samples.
-Finally, representative blind duplicate samples are forwarded to AAL and an ISO-compliant third party laboratory for additional quality control.
-Mr. Pontius, a qualified person, has verified the data underlying the information disclosed herein, including sampling, analytical and test data underlying the information by reviewing the reports of AAL, methodologies, results and all procedures undertaken for quality assurance and quality control in a manner consistent with industry practice, and all matters were consistent and accurate according to his professional judgment.
-There were no limitations on the verification process.
+Quality control is further assured by the use of international and in-house standards.
+Finally, representative blind duplicate samples are forwarded to ALS Chemex and an ISO-compliant third party laboratory for additional quality control.

 We seek Safe Harbor.